kubecost/docs/custom-prom.md

 ### Diagnostics

-In Kubecost, you can view basic diagnostic information for Prometheus metrics by selecting _Settings_ in the left navigation, then scrolling down to Prometheus Status, as seen below:
+In Kubecost, view basic diagnostic information for Prometheus metrics by selecting _Settings_ in the left navigation, then scrolling down to Prometheus Status, as seen below:

 ![Prometheus status diagnostic](./images/prom-status.png)